Scientists Create A Device That Can Mass-Produce 'Synthetic' Human Embryos

 Others praised Fu's approach, saying going further would be highly problematic.

-"That would be sort of a very early sort of Frankenstein model, right? — taking different parts and stitching them together in order to try to create an organism," says Daniel Sulmasy, a bioethicist at Georgetown University.
+"That would be sort of a very early sort of Frankenstein model, right?
+Taking different parts and stitching them together in order to try to create an organism," says Daniel Sulmasy, a bioethicist at Georgetown University.

 "If somebody tried to do it and it were even at the earliest stages of embryonic development, and they tried to then let it develop further, that would be a problem," Sulmasy says.